ARMmbed/mbed-os/platform/cxxsupport/README.md

 User code should normally be able to include C++14 headers and get most expected functionality.
-(But bear in mind that many C++ library features like streams and STL containers are quite heavy and may not be appropriate for small embnedded use).
+(But bear in mind that many C++ library features like streams and STL containers are quite heavy and may not be appropriate for small embedded use).

 However, ARM C 5 has only C++11 language support (at least a large subset), and no C++11/14 library.
 For the headers that are totally new in C++11,